 - bottom lithosphere tractions by convection currents.

 - trench pull (covered earlier).

-- ridge push (sliding off a high, crust in compression).
+- ridge push (sliding off a high, oceanic crust in compression).

 variants of polar fleeing forces).

 Lava lake videos that demonstrate possibilities on a small scale:

 Conduction vs. convection vs. advection.
 Advection is often assumed

 to be absent in the mantle, but is it (partial melt migration)?
 We won't have time to really

 address that here.
 Realize that the term advection is used in different ways.